 We founded Talented Learning, an independent learning technology research firm, to figure it all out for buyers and sellers.
 Our mission is to map the LMS world.
 We’ve spent the last two years going LMS vendor by LMS vendor and identifying who they are, what they do, who they sell to and why they are unique.

-We read the publicly available information, converse with executives, receive briefings, get deep product demonstrations, test drive their applications and even interview their customers.
-We solicit in-depth survey responses from vendors that highlight hundreds of business, technical and functional data points.
+We read the publicly available information, talk directly with vendor executives, receive product briefings, attend deep-dive product demonstrations, test-drive learning applications and even interview customers.
+We ask vendors to respond to standardized, in-depth surveys that focus on hundreds of business, technical and functional data points.
 In the last 20 months, we have reviewed 103 LMSs.

-We also have the advantage of running LMS selection processes for dozens of buyers, and have broad access to vendor data, stories and experiences.
+We also have the advantage of running the LMS selection process for dozens of buyers, and have broad access to vendor data, customer stories and experiences.
 Prior to co-founding Talented Learning, I sold LMSs for 13 years and generated over $50,000,000 in revenue.
 All of this experience and research was factored into our Talented Learning 2015 LMS Vendor Award rankings and market categorization.

 We didn’t take this task lightly.
 Here are the best of the LMS best.